sys-bio/teUtils/README.md

 kinetics or a random network using uniuni, unibi, biuni or bibi mass-action governed reactions.

 ## odePrint

-This provides a number of methods convert SBML into the equations representing the model.
+This provides a number of methods to convert SBML into the equations representing the model.

 ## plotting

-This modules contains a variety of additional plotting methods, include 3D, heatmaps for control coefficients, and ascii plots.
+This modules contains a variety of additional plotting methods, include 3D, heatmaps for control coefficients, ascii plots, phase plots and more.

 ## prettyTabular
-This modules provides two methods to display fluxes and concentrations in a neat tabular format.
+This modules provides two methods to display fluxes and concentrations in a neat tabular format using jsut ascii characters.

+## fileUtils
+File utilties that simply some operation whch for some reason are not available in Python

+## parameterScanning
+This package only has one method currently which is a single method to make time course parameter scanning easier